yguitton/training-material/topics/statistics/tutorials/flexynesis_unsupervised/tutorial.md

 Here, we demonstrate the capabilities of flexynesis on a Single-cell CITE-Seq dataset of Bone Marrow samples ({% cite Stuart2019 %}).
 The dataset was downloaded and processed using Seurat (v5.1.0) ({% cite Hao2021 %}).
 5000 cells were randomly sampled for training and 5000 cells were sampled for testing.

+> <warning-title>LICENSE</warning-title>
+>
+>Flexynesis is only available for NON-COMMERCIAL use.
+Permission is only granted for academic, research, and educational purposes.
+Before using, be sure to review, agree, and comply with the license.
+>For commercial use, please review the flexynesis license on GitHub and contact the [copyright holders](https://github.com/BIMSBbioinfo/flexynesis)
+{: .warning}

 <!-- This is a comment. -->